SEX IT SMART! CONDOMS AND SAFER SEX SUPPLIES

 What is the external condom? |

 The external condom is a thin sheath that covers the penis.
 Most condoms are made of latex, although polyurethane, plastic, and lambskin condoms are available.
 A variety of external condoms are available: plain or reservoir-tipped, dry or lubricated, straight or shaped, smooth or textured, natural or brightly colored, and in many sizes.
-Free external condoms are available at the Sexual Health Centre, other community health centers, high school, and university campuses.
+Free external condoms are available at the Sexual Health Clinic, other community health centres, high school, and university campuses.
 The external condom is 85 to 98% effective if used correctly.
 Types of external condoms:Latex

 Polyurethane